Pauli Manipulation Detection codes and Applications to Quantum Communication over Adversarial Channels: Introduction

-The key tool in our code construction is a classical non-malleable code against bit-wise tampering functions \cite{Dziembowski2010}.
-Classical non-malleable codes are a relaxation of authentication and error correcting codes, where Bob is tasked with decoding Alice's message $m$ to either the original message $m$, rejection $\bot$, or a completely unrelated value $\Tilde{m}$.
+Although classical tamper detection is impossible in the ``bit-wise" setting, the closely related goal known as \textit{non-malleability} is possible.
+Classical non-malleable codes \cite{Dziembowski2010} are a relaxation of authentication and error correcting codes, where Bob is tasked with decoding Alice's message $m$ to either the original message $m$, rejection $\bot$, or a completely unrelated value $\Tilde{m}$.
 In contrast to authentication and error correction, non-malleable codes are much more versatile and can be constructed in a number of limited-adversarial settings, even without a secret key.

 Our code construction combines non-malleable codes with PMD codes and stabilizer codes, and is inspired by the design of a classical bit-wise non-malleable code by \cite{Cheraghchi2013NonmalleableCA}.
-However, we emphasize that our result is fundamentally stronger than any form of classical or quantum non-malleability (for qubit-wise channels).
-In this application, our main technical contribution draws ideas from the quantum circuit lower bounds by \cite{Anshu2020CircuitLB}, to show how to use entanglement to evade the previously mentioned ``substitution" attack, and achieve authentication without a secret key.
+However, we emphasize that our result is fundamentally stronger than any form of classical or quantum non-malleability (for qubit-wise channels, see \cref{section:overview-keyless}).
+In this application, our main technical contribution draws ideas from the quantum circuit lower bounds by \cite{Anshu2020CircuitLB}, to show how to use entanglement to evade the previously mentioned ``substitution" attack, and detect adversarial tampering without a secret key.